 Multi institutional proposal led by Lehigh University for investigations into high entropy / multi principle element alloys (MPEAs).

 Methane cracking is a bridge technology from fossil fuels to a hydrogen sustainable economy.
 Separated at high temperatures into hydrogen and pure carbon, the process is performed in an oxygen free environment, yielding no CO2 emissions.
 Woodruff School of Mechanical of Engineering, Georgia Institute of Technology.

-The environmental advantages of on-site fertilizer production.
+The environmental advantages of on-site fertilizer production are shown in this comparative infographic.
 No manufacturing, packaging or shipping processes means no CO2 emissions and a healthier crop with lower ammonia and nitrate releases.
 Georgia Institute of Technology.

 Graphic abstract of the research goal of testing the hypothesis that predictive modeling can generate insight into the process-structure-property interrelationship underlying MPEA behavior.
 For the Department of Mechanical Engineering, Lehigh University.